 A 2013 study that focused on a travel agency in China found that call centre workers who took the option of working from home were 13% more productive than those who remained at the centre.

-This was likely due to a better environment in which to work, as well as the elimination of the time usually taken to commute to the centre.
+This was likely due to call centre technologies, a better environment in which to work, as well as the elimination of the time usually taken to commute to the centre.
 The study also found that break times were shorter and that those employees took fewer sick days than their colleagues.

 The value that many people place on the ability to work from home is also reflected in their approach to pay.
 According to a 2017 study, the average worker was willing to receive 8% less pay than colleagues of the same grade if they were able to work remotely.